geebinge/ssh-via-device-streams/README.md

 ```cpp
 static const char* connectionString = "<device connection string>";
 ```
-and update this with your Primary Connection String you have noted in section ["create an IoT devices"](#create-an-IoT-devices)
+and update this with your Primary Connection String you have noted in section ["create an IoT device"](#create-an-IoT-device)

 ```bash
 cd ~/azure-iot-sdk-c/cmake/iothub_client/samples/iothub_client_c2d_streaming_proxy_sample